 Can Eagles See In The Dark?
-How Far Can They See At Night
+Exploring Their Vision vs Reality

 How Can Eagles See In The Dark?

 Answer to question Can Eagles See In The Dark?
-Yes, eagles can see at nsight but since they lack the eye cells that improve night vision their night vision is not as good as ours.
-Even though eagles have poor night vision but they are nevertheless capable of flying at night.
-Eagles possess exceptional vision but their ability to see in the dark is nuanced.
-While not true night-vision experts like owls, eagles exhibit adaptations that aid nocturnal visibility.
-Their eyes are larger relative to their head size, gather more light.
+Yes, eagles can see at night but their night vision is not as good as ours because they do not have the special eye cells that help them see in the dark.
+Even their night vision is not great but eagles can still fly at night.
+They have very good vision overall but their ability to see in the dark is different from animals such as owls.
+Eagles’ eyes are larger as compared to their head size which helps them gather more light.

 Introduction: